Leptobos: Species

 Leptobos is considered to be closely related to the insular genus Epileptobos from the Pleistocene of Java,' which may be a descendant of Leptobos.
 "Leptobos" syrticus from Libya likely belongs in a different genus.

 Evolution

 The first appearance of Leptobos in Europe around 3.6-3.5 million years ago is considered to define the beginning of the Villafranchian European faunal stage.
-Leptobos is widely considered to be ancestral to Bison, which first appeared in Asia at the beginning of the Pleistocene around 2.6 million years ago.
+Leptobos is widely considered to be ancestral to Bison, which first appeared in Asia at the beginning of the Pleistocene around 2.6 million years ago, though support for this view is not universal, with some scholars suggesting that Leptobos is a closely related but separate lineage not directly ancestral to Bison.
 The earliest appearance of Leptobos in China dates to around 2.55-2.14 million years ago.
 Leptobos became extinct in Europe during the latter part of the Early Pleistocene, around 1.7-1.5 million years ago, being replaced by their descendants of the genus Bison following a period of coexistence.
 In China, the youngest records date to around 0.8 million years ago at the Yunxian Man Site in Hubei, at the very end of the Early Pleistocene.